LikiMobileSolutions/DMSS/README.md

                         3 -> Odd
   -s {1,1.5,2}, --stop {1,1.5,2}
                         serial port stop bits
+  -r REFRESH, --refresh REFRESH
+                        maximum refresh frequency for registers (1 - 1000Hz)
   -c CONFIG, --config CONFIG
                         MODBUS RTU Device configuration file
 ```

 # TODO
-- [ ] enable possibility to change values in registers while program is running
+- [x] enable possibility to change values in registers while program is running
-- [ ] add possiblity to specify refresh rate of values in register for each entity
+- [x] add possiblity to specify refresh rate of values in register for each entity
 - [ ] add more comments to code to make it more readible

 # Bugs reporting